edwardbarak/localprojecteuler/README.md

 - **25164150** will be written to answer.txt inside of directory 6

 When you are done, you can submit a pull request.

+### Some of the exercises have a solution.py in them.
+What is that?
+I created this project while doing the projecteuler exercises myself, so those python files are my personal solution.
+They might be helpful to you if you are stuck and not sure what you should do.